-EDMONTON – The Sunday morning blaze that ripped through part of the Rutherford neighbourhood in south Edmonton has caused an estimated $20 million in damages.
+EDMONTON – A blaze that ripped through part of the Rutherford neighbourhood in south Edmonton Sunday caused an estimated $20 million in damages.

 Fire crews were called to a massive fire around 2 a.m.
 Sunday.
 The fire began at a condominium construction site near 119 St. and 22 Ave.
 SW.
 The four-storey complex was in the framing stage of construction.

 Fire Rescue Investigators released the damage estimate on Monday; explaining that the value of the condo complex was upgraded to $18 million.
 Homes across from the fire also sustained more than $1 million in damage.
 Investigators are still calculating the damage to the construction equipment, trailers, and vehicles.